margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful to make my beliefs about the relationship between Christianity in the political sphere, religious liberty, and science practical
 * Grateful for the man who gave me a ride
 * Grateful for the walkin in the city
-* Grateful for the people I met socializing
+* Grateful for the people I met socializing with Black people and form interracial relationships
+* Grateful for a new era

 <br>